Indoor tanning

 Indoor tanning involves using a device that emits ultraviolet radiation to produce a cosmetic tan.
 Typically found in tanning salons, gyms, spas, hotels, and sporting facilities, and less often in private residences, the most common device is a horizontal tanning bed, also known as a sunbed or solarium.
 Vertical devices are known as tanning booths or stand-up sunbeds.

-First introduced in the 1960s, indoor tanning became popular with people in the Western world, particularly in Scandinavia, in the late 1970s.
+Indoor tanning became widespread in the Western world in the late 1970s.
 The practice finds a cultural parallel in skin whitening in Asian countries, and both support multibillion-dollar industries.
 Most indoor tanners are women, 16–25 years old, who want to improve their appearance or mood, acquire a pre-holiday tan, or treat a skin condition.